shinyshoes404/covid-py-ml/README.md

 ### Start jupyter notebook

-Once you have built the docker image and started the container (see Quick Start Guide above), you can use __jupyter notebook__ to fetch the predictions from the container, and compare them to the actual ICU utilization data.
+Once you have built the docker image and started the container (see __Quick Start Guide__ or __Building the docker image yourself__ above), you can use __jupyter notebook__ to fetch the predictions from the container, and compare them to the actual ICU utilization data.
 The actual ICU utilziation data is pulled from Utah COVID Tracker's API.

  - From the terminal, move into the `notebook/` directory with `cd notebook`
  - Start Jupyter Notebook by running `jupyter notebook`